Questions and Answers on Christianity

 God created the world and humans in it for the purpose of creating relationship.
 God created the first humans (Adam & Eve) in his image.
 He included in them his value system.
 God and the humans had great relationship and enjoyed each others' company.

-Another being was allowed to tempt the humans to choose a different value system than God's.
+Another being was allowed to tempt the humans to choose a value system different than God's.
 His lie was that they could be more like God by choosing their own value system.
 God had given the humans the ability to choose their own value system, and unfortunately they rebelliously chose a selfish one of their own.

 When the humans chose their own value system, their relationship with God was broken.
 However, God knew before he created the world that humans would fail, and he had already planned a way to restore relationship with them.
 God's plan would demonstrate to them the full extent of his own value system.